AvanzaBank/ymer/README.md

 You might use the `YmerFactory` directly from your spring configuration (xml or java configuration), or you might implement an application specific factory for a `SpaceDataSource` and `SpaceSynchronizationEndpoint` as the following example illustrates:

 ### Example
 This example shows how to use Ymer to create an application specific factory for a `SpaceDataSource` and `SpaceSynchronizationEndpoint`.
+Source code and a couple of demo test cases is located in the [examples](examples/) folder.
 In the example all objects of type `SpaceFruit` will be persisted in MongoDB using Ymer.

 #### Application specific factory
 ```java